sanyuered/WeChat-MiniProgram-AR-3D/README.md

 ![avatar](screenshot/5.jpg)

-We can rotate the scene by a device orientation control or using gesture.
+We can rotate the screen by a device orientation control or using my hands.

 ![avatar](screenshot/6.jpg)